High-flux neutron generation by laser-accelerated ions from single- and double-layer targets: Acknowledgments

 \section{Acknowledgments}

-V.H. acknowledges B. Martinez for providing him with the routines for linking the PIC simulation output with the Monte Carlo \textsc{fluka} simulation input.
-This work was supported by funding from the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation program (Grant Agreement No. 787539, project GENESIS), and by Grant ANR-17-CE30- 0026-Pinnacle from Agence Nationale de la Recherche.
-We acknowledge GENCI for granting us access to the supercomputer IRENE under Grant No. A0100507594 and A0110512993.
+V.H. acknowledges B.~Martinez for providing the modules converting the PIC \textsc{calder} simulation output to a format suitable for the Monte Carlo \textsc{fluka} code.
+G. Sary is also thanked for his technical assistance in the \textsc{fluka} simulations.
+This work was supported by funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant Agreement No. 787539, project GENESIS), and by Grant ANR-17-CE30- 0026-Pinnacle from Agence Nationale de la Recherche.
+We acknowledge GENCI-TGCC for granting us access to the supercomputer IRENE under Grants No. A0100507594 and A0110512993.